 The Division of Aging and Adult Services (through contracts with the Area Agencies on Aging) provides nutrition services to older adults and eligible persons with disabilities.
 For older adults, adequate nutrition is vitally important because of their increased vulnerability to chronic disease and conditions which may impair their ability to function, their access to adequate food and nutrition, and their ability to live at home in the community.
-The individuals at highest risk for poor nutrition and the resultant health consequences include those 85+ years old with limited English proficiency, minorities, low-income, living alone, having a disabling condition particularly one that interferes with their ability to shop and cook for themselves, and having multiply chronic disease and disease-related disabilities.
+The individuals at highest risk for poor nutrition and the resultant health consequences include those 85+ years old with limited English proficiency, minorities, low-income, living alone, having a disabling condition particularly one that interferes with their ability to shop and cook for themselves, and having multiply chronic disease.
+Adequate nutrition is integral to healthy aging and the prevention or delay of chronic disease and disease-related disabilities.